dsd65535/cnn_model/README.md

 AANNTwin
 ========

-This library models the behavior of an analog convolutional neural network, similar to the one presented in:
+The Analog ANN digital twin (AANNTwin) models the behavior of an analog convolutional neural network, similar to the one presented in:
 > Nikita Mirchandani.
 Ultra-Low Power and Robust Analog Computing
 > Circuits and System Design Framework for Machine Learning Applications